-In small premises, having one or two portable extinguishers of the appropriate type, readily available for use, may be all that is necessary.
-In larger, more complex premises, a number of portable extinguishers may be required and they should be sited in suitable locations, e.g. on the escape routes at each floor level.
+In simple premises, having one or two portable extinguishers of the appropriate type, readily available for use, may be all that is necessary.
+In more complex premises, more portable extinguishers may be required and they should be sited in suitable locations, e.g. on the escape routes at each floor level.
 It may also be necessary to indicate the location of extinguishers by suitable signs.